RJMourits/Modelling-the-enslaved-as-historical-persons/README.md

 | | [sdo:givenName](https://schema.org/givenName) | "M.M.A." ; |
 | | [sdo:familyName](https://schema.org/familyName) | "Coupijn" . |

-Moreover, we advise to also add the beginning and end date of the observed enslaved relations with a blank node using [sdo:startDate](https://schema.org/startDate) and [sdo:endDate](https://schema.org/endDate), as slavery relations can change over time.
+We advise to also add the beginning and end date of the observed enslaved relations in a blank node, as slavery relations can change over time.
+We do so with the properties [sdo:startDate](https://schema.org/startDate) and [sdo:endDate](https://schema.org/endDate).

 | Subject | Property | Object | Property Blank Node | Object Blank Node |
 |----|----|----|----|----|